 In the sections that follow, we will discuss how you can extend the PostgreSQL SQL query language by adding:

 PostgreSQL is extensible because its operation is catalog-driven.
-If you are familiar with standard relational systems, you know that they store information about databases, tables, columns, etc., in what are commonly known as system catalogs.
-(Some systems call this the data dictionary).
+If you are familiar with standard relational database systems, you know that they store information about databases, tables, columns, etc., in what are commonly known as system catalogs.
+(Some systems call this the data dictionary.)
 The catalogs appear to the user as tables like any other, but the DBMS stores its internal bookkeeping in them.
-One key difference between PostgreSQL and standard relational systems is that PostgreSQL stores much more information in its catalogs -- not only information about tables and columns, but also information about its types, functions, access methods, and so on.
-These tables can be modified by the user, and since PostgreSQL bases its internal operation on these tables, this means that PostgreSQL can be extended by users.
-By comparison, conventional database systems can only be extended by changing hardcoded procedures within the DBMS or by loading modules specially written by the DBMS vendor.
+One key difference between PostgreSQL and standard relational database systems is that PostgreSQL stores much more information in its catalogs: not only information about tables and columns, but also information about data types, functions, access methods, and so on.
+These tables can be modified by the user, and since PostgreSQL bases its operation on these tables, this means that PostgreSQL can be extended by users.
+By comparison, conventional database systems can only be extended by changing hardcoded procedures in the source code or by loading modules specially written by the DBMS vendor.

-PostgreSQL is also unlike most other data managers in that the server can incorporate user-written code into itself through dynamic loading.
-That is, the user can specify an object code file (e.g., a shared library) that implements a new type or function and PostgreSQL will load it as required.
+The PostgreSQL server can moreover incorporate user-written code into itself through dynamic loading.
+That is, the user can specify an object code file (e.g., a shared library) that implements a new type or function, and PostgreSQL will load it as required.
 Code written in SQL is even more trivial to add to the server.
 This ability to modify its operation "on the fly" makes PostgreSQL uniquely suited for rapid prototyping of new applications and storage structures.